Three key themes to the Ofsted’s new Inspection Framework

 Leaders are also expected to protect their staff from bullying and harassment under the new framework.

-Proposals for a ‘personal development judgement’ will recognise the work schools and colleges do to build young people’s resilience and confidence in later life – through work such as cadet forces, National Citizen Service, sports, drama or debating teams.
+The new ‘personal development judgement’ will recognise the work schools and colleges do to build young people’s resilience and confidence in later life – through work such as cadet forces, National Citizen Service, sports, drama or debating teams.

 Staff welfare is also important, and inspectors will be looking at how leaders develop teachers and